-Audit files of people who left the organization
+6.2.1 Audit files of people who left the school.

 The Admins can also see all Drive files that are owned by users who are suspended and all the users who the files are shared with.

 All the suspended users will be shown visually and easily recognizable via black background.